Dynamic financial analysis: Interest rate generator

 The interest rate generator is the core fundamental of DFA.
 Many sophisticated interest rate models were created in the effort to best imitate the real world interest rate behavior.
 Although none of the existing models are perfect, they have their own advantages and disadvantages.
 The following is a simple interest rate model used in a publicly access DFA model.

 Cox, Ingersoll, and Ross (CIR) interest rate generator

-The CIR interest rate model characterizes the short-term interest rate as a mean-reverting stochastic projection.
-Although CIR was first used to project continuous changes in the interest rates, it is also acceptable to use it to project discrete changes from one time period to another.
+The CIR interest rate model characterizes the short-term interest rate as a mean-reverting stochastic forecast.
+Although CIR was first used to project continuous changes in the interest rates, it is also possible to use it to project discrete changes from one time period to another.
 Below is the formula.